-When we hire a Interior Designer to decor our house we ask for perfect design.
-In the process we focus our attention towards the obvious larger elements (kitchen design, wardrobe design, wallpapers, ceiling design, furniture, etc).
-But we underestimate the role of hinges, which play equally a important role.
+When we hire an Interior Designer to decor our house we ask for the perfect design.
+In the process, we focus our attention on the obvious larger elements (kitchen design, wardrobe design, wallpapers, ceiling design, furniture, etc).
+But we underestimate the role of hinges, which play equally an important role.

-If the hinges are not choose properly, the entire design could be off.
-In order to choose correct hinges, first we need to know the type of cabinet frame we are working on.
+If the hinges are not chosen properly, the entire design could be off.
+In order to choose the correct hinges, first, we need to know the type of cabinet frame we are working on.

 Features of Hinges:-

 Before finding out the types of hinges for cabinets we shall first know the purpose and features of hinges.
 The feature of a hinge explains it’s usability.